The first step on the career ladder

 Components and recognition

-The Internship Module consists of three parts: seminar receipt, oral presentation, and the professional internship itself, including a certificate of completion from the company.
+The Internship Module consists of three parts: seminar points, oral presentation, and the professional internship itself, including a certificate of completion from the company.
 Once successful completion of all three parts has been verified, we proceed with credit recognition for the module in TUMonline.
 Please allow a few days for the review process.
 After this brief period, you can then view your account and grade report in TUMonline to see whether the module has been recognized.

 Registering for the presentation